 She brushed this off and used a cheap simple lock.
 The bike was soon stolen, leaving her in tears.

 My point with these examples is that Autistics do NOT have a monopoly on decisions that lead to mishaps, and many people who “struggle” through life are, in fact, neurotypical.

 In fact, I consider myself much more self-sufficient than are most neurotypicals!

-I’ve read about people who struggle with money management, yet there’s no mention that they’re autistic.
+I’ve read about people who struggle with money management, yet there’s no mention that they’re autistic or have ADHD.
 Thus, I assume that these adults are neurotypical.